B2B Sales GlossaryDefinition · Sales Outsourcing

 Outsourced sales is the practice of partnering with a specialized third-party provider to manage parts or all of the B2B sales development process, including prospecting, cold outreach, qualification, and meeting setting.
 Instead of hiring and managing an internal SDR team, companies leverage an external team, technology stack, and processes to build pipeline more efficiently and predictably.

-Understanding Outsourced Sales in B2B Sales
+What Outsourced Sales means in practice

 In B2B sales development, outsourced sales refers to contracting an external partner to run core outbound activities such as list building, cold emailing, cold calling, social outreach, lead qualification, and meeting setting on your behalf.
 Rather than bearing the full cost and operational burden of hiring, onboarding, training, and managing in-house SDRs, companies tap into a provider’s specialized teams, processes, and technology to generate qualified opportunities.